 If you’re in deep desire to go, here’s the latest on what’s known for reopening plans…

 Bali’s Latest Travel Reopening Plans

 Expats and digital nomads who remained in Bali during covid-19 attracted scorn the world over for flaunting local covid-19 restrictions.
-Fines imposed are significant to the local population, but at around $7 in western currency, many visitors are choosing to pay, rather than do their part to wear masks and obey other measures.
+Fines imposed are significant to the local population, but at around $7 in western currency, many visitors were choosing to pay, rather than do their part to wear masks and obey other measures.

+Hopefully, wider international tourism and stronger enforcement will help to create a successful tourism reboot.
 As part of current planning to welcome back international visitors, fines would jump to $70 on the spot, and deportation would be on the table for subsequent offenses by all visitors.

 Bali: Reading Between The Lines

+If you’re reading between the lines, Bali is very likely to open key tourism areas to vaccinated travelers by July 1st.
 Planning trips for the second half of 2021, particularly if you’ve been vaccinated seems like a fair bet right now.
 When you do go, be sure to follow these essential tips for Bali, so you don’t miss a thing.